Blasphemous (video game): Story

+Stir of Dawn DLC

 In the Stir of Dawn DLC, the Penitent One can optionally meet Jibrael on a New Game+ playthrough, a giant, hunchbacked man with a bugle contorted around his arms.
 Finding Jibrael in different locations will allow him to play his bugle, releasing the crystal sarcophagi of the Amanecidas, four women created by the Miracle from the immense passion of Laudes, a devotee of the Twisted One.
 For revering the Twisted One more than the Miracle, the High Wills punished Laudes by sealing her and the Amanecidas away as undead warriors to be awakened only with the Saeta played through Jibrael's bugle.
 After defeating the Amanecidas, Jibrael can awaken Laudes, who battles the Penitent One with the combined abilities of the Amanecidas.
 After defeating Laudes, she dies peacefully and Jibrael, implied to have loved Laudes in life, is similarly able to find peace and pass on.

+Strife and Ruin DLC

 In the Strife and Ruin DLC, a crossover event with Bloodstained: Ritual of the Night, the Penitent One encounters Miriam, the game's protagonist, trapped in Cvstodia on the Miracle's whim.
 Unable to return to her realm, the Penitent One has the option to aid her by finding crystal shards scattered throughout Cvstodia in order to repair the portal that will send her back.
 Reclaiming each shard requires the completion of challenging obstacle courses, each subsequent one more difficult than the last.
 After collecting the shards, Miriam is able to return home, but not before granting the Penitent One a powerful prayer that will summon her to attack alongside him.

 Development

 Creative director Enrique Cabeza has cited the religious art and iconography of Seville, Spain, as a major influence on Blasphemous story and design.
-Cabeza has also pointed to Spanish and Non-Spanish painters such as Bartolomé Esteban Murillo, Marcelo H. del Pilar, Juan Luna, Francisco Goya, Jusepe de Ribera, Diego Velázquez and Francisco de Zurbarán, particularly noting significant inspiration from Goya's A Procession of Flagellants.
+Cabeza has pointed to Spanish painters such as Bartolomé Esteban Murillo, Francisco Goya, Jusepe de Ribera, Diego Velázquez and Francisco de Zurbarán, particularly noting significant inspiration from Goya's A Procession of Flagellants as it shares its iconography with the current Holy Week in Spain, the main inspiration for the game.